 If your sex life doesn’t feel satisfying, the first step is to get help.
-You may feel shy or embarrassed bringing this up with your doctor, but it’s a very common issue that most doctors have heard before.
+You may feel shy or embarrassed bringing this up with your healthcare provider, but it’s a very common issue that your healthcare provider can address.

 For men and women, fluctuating blood glucose levels can affect sexual function.
-Work with your doctor on ways to help improve your blood glucose control.
+Work with your healthcare provider on ways to help improve your blood glucose control.

 Talking to your partner